MetaMask/metamask-docs/wallet/how-to/connect/index.md

 #### Create a Vite project with the EIP-6963 interfaces and types

-THis page will walk you through basic examples using Vite + Vanilla TypScript and Vite + React & TypeScript.
+This page will walk you through basic examples using Vite + Vanilla TypScript and Vite + React & TypeScript.
 Choose the correct following step for you're adventure:

 ```bash title="Create a Vanilla JavaScript/TypeScript Vite project"
 npm create vite@latest vanilla-ts-6963 -- --template vanilla-ts